ross-jill-ws/flagged-csv-component/adw-specs/flagged-csv.prompt.md

-You (the LLM) will receive CSV text in which every cell may include *flags* that capture visual cues (background colour, merged‑cell structure, and cell location) from the source spreadsheet.
+You (the LLM) will receive CSV text in which every cell may include *flags* that capture visual cues (background colour, foreground colour, merged‑cell structure, and cell location) from the source spreadsheet.
 Parse and reason about these flags exactly as described below.

 ---